 Among all the grilling steaks, the petite sirloin is affordable, easy to cook, and a great choice for a barbecue party.
-I myself am a big fan of this beef steak.
-It’s my go-to steak when I’m not sure what to have for dinner since I know it doesn’t disappoint.
+As an avid carnivore dietitian, I am also a big fan of this flavorful steak.

-- Sirloin steak comes from the Sirloin primal of a cow, which is the loin region.
+- Petite Sirloin Steak is a steak that comes from the Sirloin primal of a cow, near the rump area.

 Petite Sirloin Steak - An Overview

 Petite Sirloin Steaks come from the Sirloin primal of a cow, right near the rump area.
 It comes from the filet mignon cut family.

 This steak is typically considered a cheaper and tougher option.
 However, if cooked properly, it can be a delicious steak.